 Since then, they detected new opportunities, for instance, by leveraging big data analytics.
 Gradually there was also a shift from cutting costs as the main benefit to finding benefits for consumers and organizations alike, although there are certainly discussions regarding the – perceived – benefits for consumers and the perceived downsides.
 Smart metering projects often have encountered resistance in a consumer context, among others because of privacy concerns.

 Smart meters aren’t just deployed for billing purposes and to keep track of energy consumption.
 Electric utilities, for instance, also use them to monitor power quality and enhance the power flow, improve service, and intervene faster in case of issues such as outages.
 In the context of other parts of the grid, smart meters are also used for substation automation, line sensing and equipment control.
-In utilities, the adoption of IoT will continue to be boosted by electricity smart metering per Gartner on the evolution of IoT endpoints.
+In utilities, the adoption of IoT will continue to be boosted by electricity smart metering per Gartner.

 The term smart metering is also used for other forms of remote measurement, beyond the scope of electricity, water, and gas.
 Think about the remote measurement of parameters regarding all sorts of machines and physical environments.